Althaea officinalis: Herbal medicine

 The leaves, flowers and the root of A. officinalis (marshmallow) have been used in traditional herbal medicine.
 This use is reflected in the name of the genus, which comes from the Greek word althainein (ἀλθαίνειν), meaning "to heal".
 The Latin specific epithet officinalis indicates plants with some culinary or medicinal value.

 Marshmallow is traditionally used as relief for irritation of mucous membranes, including use as a gargle for mouth and throat ulcers and gastric ulcers.

 Culinary

-Most of the mallows have been used as food, and are mentioned by early classic writers with this connection.
-Mallow was an edible vegetable among the Romans; a dish of marsh mallow was one of their delicacies.
-Prospero Alpini stated in 1592 that a plant of the mallow kind was eaten by the Egyptians.
-Many of the poorer inhabitants of Syria subsisted for weeks on herbs, of which marshmallow is one of the most common.
-When boiled first and fried with onions and butter, the roots are said to form a palatable dish.
-In times of scarcity consequent upon the failure of the crops, this plant, which grows in Syria in great abundance, is collected heavily as a foodstuff.

 The young leaves can be cooked.
 The flower buds can be pickled.
-The roots can be peeled, sliced, boiled and sweetened to make candy.
+When boiled first and fried with onions and butter, the roots are said to form a palatable dish.
+The roots can also be peeled, sliced, boiled and sweetened to make candy.
 Water used to boil any part of the plant can be used as an egg white substitute.

+Historically, most of the mallows have been used as food, being mentioned by early classic writers.
+Mallow was a vegetable among the Romans; a dish of marshmallow was one of their delicacies.